dearlordylord/blog/src/content/blog/never-have-i-ever-1.md

 These tools alone, used properly, will drastically improve your type safety and save you from many runtime bugs.

-I haven't talked about return types yet: it comes in the next post.
+I haven't talked about return types yet; i'll save that for the follow up.

-There, I'll also talk about more advanced notions, such as pattern matching with ts-pattern and in other languages, expressions and side effects, IIFE, discriminated unions and algebraic data types (spoiler: we used the latter two in the examples above), and what they do in OOP to achieve the same goal (spoiler: Visitor pattern).
+In that post I'll also talk about more advanced notions, such as pattern matching with ts-pattern and in other languages, expressions and side effects, IIFE, discriminated unions and algebraic data types (spoiler: we used the latter two in the examples above), and what they do in OOP to achieve the same goal (spoiler: Visitor Pattern).

-I'll also present a case that in most situations, we don't need the `absurd`-like function call at all, even if you don't explicitly declare return type.
+I'll also present a case that in most situations, we won't need the `absurd`-like function call at all, even if you don't explicitly declare return type.